ajwills72/rminr/docs/README.md

 - [The Perruchet Effect](awdiss.html): **Downloading from OSF**, de-duplicating data, excluding participants, line graphs, **baseline correction of neuroscience data**, _functions_, _loops_, _merging data frames_, list of participant numbers, log transforms, _recoding data_, **Bayesian linear regression for within-subjects designs**.

 - [Childrens’ language development](cs-picture-naming-wide.html): preprocessing, Bayesian t-test, tables of descriptive statistics, correlations, half-violin plot, Wilcoxon test.

+<a name="pro"></a>

+## R for Pros

+These worksheets go beyond what is taught in previous sections of RMINR.
+They are aimed at high-achieving undergraduates, as well as postgraduate students and professional researchers.
+They assume familiarity with material up to and including _Going Further with R_.

+- [Bayesian ANOVA for Pros](anova5.html): doing two-factor within-subjects Bayesian ANOVA better.

 ____